ibexa/documentation-user/docs/content_management/schedule_publishing.md

 ## Date-based hiding

-When your content item is published, you can schedule a date and time and the content will be hidden at that time.
+When your content item is published, you can schedule a date and time and the content is hidden at that time.
 To do this, go to the **Content** tab and select **Content structure** or **Media**.
 Then, navigate to the content item that you want to hide and click **Hide** in the menu.

 ![Hide content item modal window](content_organization/img/schedule_hiding.png "Hide content item modal window")

-Once a content item is hidden, it is unavailable on the front page and inactive in the content tree.
+Once a content item is hidden, it's unavailable on the front page and inactive in the content tree.
 This change affects the content item in all of its [Locations](content_organization/manage_locations_urls.md#content-locations).

 ## Timeline [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-The timeline in Page mode shows all changes that will happen to the Page in the future.
+The timeline in Page mode shows all changes that happen to the Page in the future.

-You can use the slider to preview what the Page will look like at a given time.
+You can use the slider to preview what the Page looks like at a given time.
 Use the button on the right of the time to see a list of all upcoming changes.

 ![List of upcoming events in the timeline](img/timeline_list.png)